Signs of the Last Days: Arrogance

 to stand and not faint.”
 (Women of Christianity)

 We do well to seriously consider Corrie’s warning, but what the Bible says is even more important.
 What, if anything, did Jesus and Paul say about the rapture?
 Not surprisingly, they said quite a lot about the end times, and some of it directly relates to the rapture theory.
-I begin by quoting our Lord’s words regarding the very end of things.
+I begin by quoting our Lord’s words regarding the very end.

 Then, leaving the crowds outside, Jesus went into the house.
 His disciples said, “Please explain to us the story of the weeds in the field.”
 37 Jesus replied, “The Son of Man is the farmer who plants the good seed.
 38 The field is the world, and the good seed represents the people of the Kingdom.
 The weeds are the people who belong to the evil one.
 39 The enemy who planted the weeds among the wheat is the devil.
 The harvest is the end of the world, and the harvesters are the angels.
 40 “Just as the weeds are sorted out and burned in the fire, so it will be at the end of the world.
 41 The Son of Man will send his angels, and they will remove from his Kingdom everything that causes sin and all who do evil.
 42 And the angels will throw them into the fiery furnace, where there will be weeping and gnashing of teeth.
 43 Then the righteous will shine like the sun in their Father’s Kingdom.
 Anyone with ears to hear should listen and understand!
 Matthew 13:36-43 (NLT)